 When people think of university, they probably think of a classroom.
 However, curiosity and learning don’t stop there.
 Nor do they stop where the campus ends.
 A university is not an isolated place, and it fosters a special way of life for the whole community that surrounds it.
 A university attracts people from around the world, bringing with them their own stories, ideas, and customs that keep a town alive.
 This cultural hub is a place for people of all ages.
 In fact, now more than ever, people over the age of 55 are moving to and retiring in university communities for just that reason.

 The Nexus for Events, Activities, and Commerce

 A university town supports a thriving local economy, including locally owned restaurants, breweries, food trucks, bookstores, and coffee shops.
 Universities are areas where people want to linger – enjoy a coffee, beer, enjoy an event or grab a meal.
 Having a variety of different dining and events available attracts people to these vibrant towns.
-VIDA will have the Zócalo – the vibrant town center that will be home to shops, restaurants, bars and gathering spaces that will be the hub of energy for the area.
+VIDA will have a central gathering space that will be home to shops, restaurants, bars and a Zócalo plaza that will be the hub of energy for the area.

 A Comfortable Place to Live

 Life in a university town doesn’t mean you’re living life stuck in the fast lane.
 A common misconception about a university town is that it is a place of perpetual change.
 In fact, most people who live there are part of a close-knit community and have lived there for years, if not their whole lives.
 They form lifelong friendships and raise families there, whether employed by the university or not.

 VIDA is designed to provide a variety of easy ways to move throughout the community and to campus.
 Greenbelt trails will weave through the neighborhood and provide an easy way to reach the campus.
 VIDA will also have sidewalks and pathing for bikes to support non-vehicular travel.